-The WFA still ask that clubs, events organisers and individuals be aware and implement the government advice that reduces risk of infection.
-A full explanation for The WFA position is included in a covering justification letter that is to be read in conjunction with this guidance document.
+A full explanation for The WFA position is included in either a covering justification or advanced notification letter, which is to be read in conjunction with this guidance document.

 This guidance has been produced for all members of WFA affiliated powerchair football clubs - club officials, coaches, players, parents and personal assistants in relation to powerchair football activities.